CollectionBuilder/cb-docs/docs/advanced/language.md

 # Customize Your Site's Default Language

-You can edit the button text and other default language on the website, but you’ll have to do a little digging in the code to do it.
+You can edit the button text and other default language on the website, but you'll have to do a little digging in the code to do it.
 The sections below identify where you can change this text, page by page, for the **CollectionBuilder-GH template**.
 If you happen to be using CollectionBuilder-CSV instead of GH, you'll find some of this content is located in other files.
 If you're having trouble locating something, remember that using the find and replace feature in your text editor or browser is always a good place to start!

 ## Home Page
 You can edit buttons and titles on the Home page by going to the _includes/index folder in your CollectionBuilder repository.
-There, you’ll find a series of html files, each one pertaining to a card on the Home page. "description.html" pertains to the description card on the Home page, for instance.
-If you look in that file, you’ll see a line of code that says `<h5 class="card-title">Description</h5>`.
-You can replace the word “Description” with whatever word you choose.
+There, you'll find a series of html files, each one pertaining to a card on the Home page. "description.html" pertains to the description card on the Home page, for instance.
+If you look in that file, you'll see a line of code that says `<h5 class="card-title">Description</h5>`.
+You can replace the word "Description" with whatever word you choose.
 To change the title of the button in the Description card, look a little further down the page in the description.html file and find this bit of code: `<a class="btn btn-outline-primary" href="{{ '/about.html' | relative_url }}" >Learn More &raquo;</a>`.
-Replace the words “Learn More” with a word or phrase of your choosing, and this will now show up in the blue-outlined button in the Description card.
+Replace the words "Learn More" with a word or phrase of your choosing, and this will now show up in the blue-outlined button in the Description card.
 All of the other buttons and titles on the Home page can be changed in the same way, just by going through the rest of the html files in the _includes/index folder.

 ## Navigation Menu
-You can change the words that show up in the navigation bar by editing the config-nav.csv file, which you’ll find in the _data folder.
-You’d just replace the words in the display_name column with words of your choosing.
+You can change the words that show up in the navigation bar by editing the config-nav.csv file, which you'll find in the _data folder.
+You'd just replace the words in the display_name column with words of your choosing.

 ## Browse Page
 To edit the buttons by the filter box on the browse page, find the browse.html file in the _layouts folder.
-Here you can find the words “Filter…,” “Search,” “Reset,” “Sort by,” and “Random,” and replace them.
-If you’re having trouble finding them, try using the keyboard shortcut ctrl + F to search the words in the file.
+Here you can find the words "Filter…," "Search," "Reset," "Sort by," and "Random," and replace them.
+If you're having trouble finding them, try using the keyboard shortcut ctrl + F to search the words in the file.

 To change the words Browse Items at the top of the page, go to the pages folder, then find the file browse.md.
-In this file, you’ll see the line of text “## Browse Items.”
-Replace the words “Browse Items” with words of your choice.
+In this file, you'll see the line of text "## Browse Items."
+Replace the words "Browse Items" with words of your choice.

-To edit the line “5 of 5 items,” which appears underneath the filter box on the browse page, you’ll have to go into the JavaScript code.
+To edit the line "5 of 5 items," which appears underneath the filter box on the browse page, you'll have to go into the JavaScript code.
 This is more tricky.
 Find the file _includes/js/browse-js.html.
 Then search for the following lines of code:

 ```
 // add number